Liberty Property Trust: History

-The company traces its history to Rouse & Associates, which was formed in 1972 by Willard Rouse, George Congdon, David Hammers, and Menard Doswell to develop warehouse space in southern New Jersey.
+The company traces its history to Rouse & Associates, which was formed in 1972 by Willard Rouse, George Congdon, David Hammers, and Menard Doswell to develop warehouse space in South Jersey.

-In 1974, Rouse & Associates purchased the Great Valley Corporate Center (GVCC) in Malvern, Pennsylvania.
-This property was the first office park to incorporate a graduate college, a business development and training center, and a day care center.
+In 1974, Rouse & Associates purchased the Great Valley Corporate Center (GVCC) in Malvern, Pennsylvania, which was the first office park to incorporate a graduate college, a business development and training center, and a day care center.

 In 1987, Rouse & Associates opened One Liberty Place, the first skyscraper in Philadelphia to be taller than Philadelphia City Hall, and the tallest building in Pennsylvania from 1987 to 2007.
 Elsewhere their UK subsidiary Rouse Kent developed Kings Hill in the United Kingdom.

 In 1994, Rouse & Associates changed its name to Liberty Property Trust and became a public company via an initial public offering.

 In 1995, the company acquired Lingerfelt Development Corporation in a $125 million transaction.

 In 1997, the company acquired 2 portfolios of properties for $130 million.

 In 2003, founder and chief executive officer Willard Rouse died from lung cancer.